Aakash2707/Tornado_Run/README.md

-# Tornado_ParticleSystem
+# Tornado_RunGame
- Using particle system for visual tornado and codes for rotation and pullings objects within it.
+ Unity Game in which you have to run from tornado and collect coins. use aspect ration 16:9 or 16:10 in unity